imagestream/opuntia-docs/ap3500/quickstart.rst

   ping6 ff02::2%eth0

 Additionally it's possible to compute the Link Local address using the MAC address.
 Numerious online calculators can be used to easily find the Link local address([2]_) using the MAC address located on the product label.
+Note; the AP3500 will have a MAC address that begins with "B0:91:37".

 Once you have determined the correct IPv6 address you can then move to accessing the AP3500 via the Web GUI or via SSH.